ml874/Data-Science-Cheatsheet/README.md

 # Data-Science-Cheatsheet

-This cheatsheet is currently a 9-page reference in basic data science that covers basic concepts in proabability, statistics, statistical learning, machine learning, big data frameworks and SQL.
+This cheatsheet is currently a 9-page reference in basic data science that covers basic concepts in probability, statistics, statistical learning, machine learning, big data frameworks and SQL.

 The cheatsheet is loosely based off of *The Data Science Design Manual* by Steven S. Skiena and *An Introduction to Statistical Learning* by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.